SQream/sqreamdb-node-connector/README.md

 ## Network Timeout

 If you run in into a timeout error message, you may need to increase the the connection's timeout.
-The default timeout is 60000 (60 seconds).
+The default timeout is 180000 (3 minutes).

 To increase it you need to change a property in the config like so: